Tax Time: Does An RV Qualify for Tax Deductions? (Updated for 2021)

-Like I mentioned above, under the new tax laws going into effect for 2018 (which means the tax return you will file in 2019), the 2018 standard deduction will go up to $24,000 for married couples and $12,000 for individuals.
+Like I mentioned above, under the new tax laws that went into effect for 2018 (which means the tax return you will file in 2021), the 2018 standard deduction will go up to $24,000 for married couples and $12,000 for individuals.

 Future standard deduction increases are tied to inflation, so that amount has gone up again for 2019 returns due in April 2020.
 For this year, the standard deduction is $24,400 for married couples and $12,200 for individuals.